Tees Valley Community Foundation

 Foundation's Philosophy:

-The Foundation emphasizes getting “money directly to those who are making a difference,” supporting groups during challenging times, and reaching communities that might be overlooked.
+The Foundation emphasises getting “money directly to those who are making a difference,” supporting groups during challenging times, and reaching communities that might be overlooked.
 Applications demonstrating grassroots community impact and addressing genuine local needs align with this mission.

 Key Takeaways for Grant Writers